davidebolo1993/VISOR/README.md

 - __'deletion'__.
 Deletes from start (included) to end (included)
 - __'insertion'__.
 Inserts a specific sequence immediately after end
 - __'inversion'__.
 Inverts from start (included) to end (included)
 - __'tandem duplication'__.
-Duplicates from start (included) to end (included) immediately after end
+Duplicates from start (included) to end (included)
 - __'SNP'__.
 Introduces a single nucleotide polimorphism in end
 - __'tandem repeat expansion'__.
-Expands an existent tandem repetition. tandem repeat is meant to be one of the repetitions present in microsatellites regions with START-END pair specified as in the _Examples/GRCh38.microsatellites.bed_ file of this repository (this example is taken from UCSC for GRCh38 reference)
+Expands an existent tandem repetition.
+Tandem repeat is meant to be one of the repetitions present in microsatellites regions with START-END pair specified as in the _Examples/GRCh38.microsatellites.bed_ file of this repository (this example is taken from UCSC for GRCh38 reference)
 - __'tandem repeat contraction'__.
 Contracts an existent tandem repetition.
 Works as described for 'tandem repeat expansion'
 - __'perfect tandem repetition'__.
 Inserts a perfect tandem repetition immediately after end
 - __'approximate tandem repetition'__ Inserts a approximate tandem repetition immediately after end